 poisons, it is not environmentally friendly and you usually don't see the

 results.
-It takes work to set up and is only effective if the rodents are
+It takes work to set up.
+It is only effective if the rodents are

 There are a number of other methods.
-Some of which emit a high pitch sound
+Some emit a high-pitched sound to chase

-Attacks from the air are the hardest to control.
+Attacks by birds through the air are the hardest to control.
 Just about anything

 you use will have limited results.
-Cherry trees are popular targets just
+Cherry trees are popular targets, just

 as the fruit ripens.
 Pea plants and tender shoots of many plants are

 common targets too.
 Corn can be raided by crows, Blue Jays and other birds.

 Sunflowers are popular of many birds, especially the widely popular Cardinals.
-The list

-On the other hand, many gardeners grow specific fruits and vegetables to
+On the other hand, gardeners often grow fruits and vegetables which attract

-attract

 song birds.
 Those same beautiful birds that grace your bird feeder, also

 enjoy snacking on your garden.
-Some gardeners are really bird lovers
+Many gardeners are actually bird lovers in

 bird sanctuary.
 In this case, the birds are the end result of your gardening